DuskModules/UtilityCollection/README.md

 Aside from that, I hope that these modules can benefit others as it has helped me with my work every day.

 > When using this module, make sure to **Star** this repository.
 I would appreciate it if you gave credits to **Eric van Gastel** somewhere in your product, but I won't hold it against you if you don't.
-That said; **these modules are not allowed to be sold anywhere!**
+That said; **this module is not allowed to be sold anywhere!**

 ### Contents
 These are the available modules in the UtilityCollection: